FILMS

-As a science film director, editor, videographer, animator, and writer, I get to tell a lot of weird, wild, and wonderful stories.
+As a film director, editor, videographer, animator, and writer, I get to tell a lot of weird, wild, and wonderful stories.
 I’ve made over 75 short films and videos.
 12 million people have seen those productions, too.
-I like to find one of a kind stories and communicate science so it’s fun and you understand it.
-In the past, that’s meant working with scientists and reporting on their research to explain mole units or naked mole rat brains.
+More than anything, I like to find one of a kind stories, like how the new mole unit redefined the universe or how a secret inside naked mole rat brains might change human brains forever.
+Clearly, I have a thing for “mole” themed videos.
 Also, I’m always asking questions, like what happens to your body when you die in space?

 A More Perfect Unit: The New Mole (Popular Science)